 The curriculum for the Master of Science program in Environmental Health has provisions for a thesis and non-thesis option.
-The requirements for completion of each are:
+The requirements for completion of each are below:

 Thesis Option: The thesis option for the degree in Environmental Health, depending on the project, is proposed and conducted by the student.
 The faculty conducts a formal process for these projects to familiarize students with the professional requirements such as program requirements that should be met.
-Students can obtain a concentration in one of the following areas: Water Resource Management 35 hours, Environmental Quality Control 35 hours, Environmental Management, or 35 hours of course work in Natural Disasters.
-Also, students must complete original research in environmental health, a thesis and a thesis defense, and pass both oral and written comprehensive examinations.
+Students can obtain a concentration in one of the following areas: Water Resource Management 36 hours, Environmental Quality Control 37 hours, Environmental Management 37 hours of course work and Natural Disasters 39 hours of course work, not including internship or thesis hours.